AriFordsham/GHCWiki/proposal/merge-request-workflow.md

 This is a proposal about the workflow for getting merge requests to land in GHC’s master branch.
-It’s the result of some discussion at GHC HQ.
+It’s the result of some discussion at GHC HQ but we emphasize that it is still only a proposal.
 We would love to have your feedback.

 # Background